 The scale for the y-axis can be tricky with this kind of overlay.
 If the values of the metrics being overlaid share the same order of magnitude the scale range can represent the range of the actual values.
 However if the value range of the metrics differ by 1 or more orders of magnitude the scales must be normalized.
 Do not be seduced by the idea of using multiple y-axes except possibly if your user is a scientist.

 Event on Metric

 The Event on Metric overlay displays markers for events on the same timeline as the metric.
 Events are things that happened that have a timestamp, but no scale.
-This kind of overlay is powerful way to demonstrate or explore whether there is a temporal correlation between the event and the behavior of the metric.
+This kind of overlay is a powerful way to demonstrate or explore whether there is a temporal correlation between the event and the behavior of the metric.

-For example, overlay below shows a code check-in event overlaid on a time series of CPU Load, a common hardware performance metric.
+For example, the overlay below shows a code check-in event overlaid on a time series of CPU Load, a common hardware performance metric.
 In this made up example, it looks like perhaps the check-in introduced a bug that is causing CPU load to rise.